wunderio/WunderTools/config.md

 To setup the sub-user you need to login with the main user:
 1. Create the sub-account
-2. Enable Upcloud API for the sub-account
+2. Enable UpCloud API for the sub-account

 ### Configuration variables for the firewall
 ```